This simple tutorial shows how to install the latest Intellij IDEA (version 2025.3 updated) in Ubuntu 22.04 and Ubuntu 24.04.

 For the Flatpak package, open terminal (Ctrl+Alt+T) and run command to remove it:

-flatpak uninstall --delete-data com.jetbrains.IntelliJ-IDEA-Community
+flatpak uninstall --delete-data com.jetbrains.IntelliJ-IDEA-Ultimate

-And, run flatpak uninstall --unused
+And, run flatpak uninstall --unused to remove useless run-time libraries.

-For IDEA installed via the official Tarball, just remove the source folder as well as .desktop
+For IDEA installed via the official Tarball, just remove the source folder as well as .desktop file under .local/share/applications directory.

 For the Ubuntu PPA package, open terminal and run command to remove it: